krishaamer/green-filter-research/research/methodology.md

     levels of independent variables that are too complex or unethical to create and manipulate in real-world or lab situations”

-### Not Used {#not-used}

--   Pick who to interview.

--   Survey to investors…

-    -   What is your expected outcome of starting a business?

-    -   Would create a startup if you couldn’t have 10x returns?

--   Where do you need sustainability advice?

--   Miks sa arvad, et sellest midagi kasu on? miks sa arvad, et sellest kasu pole?

-### For Experts {#for-experts}

--   QUESTIONS for EXPERTS (Likert 1-10) — Consumption habits have a material impact on environmental issues — Investment decisions have a material impact on environmental issues
--   There are planetary boundaries
--   Growing the economy is needed
--   It’s possible to grow the economy without biodiversity loss
--   There are natural limits to the size of the economy
--   The potential growth of the economy is unlimited

-### For College Students {#for-college-students}

-1. Get and overview of you consumption habits

-2. How do you feel about this statement

-    1.  q: 1-10… 2.
-Investing in sustainability has a meaningful impact on sustainability q: it’s easy to assess the sustainability of an investment q: i consider sustainability when investing

-3. If we all acted more like investors instead of consumers, the world would be a better place.

-4. How would your describe your relationship with sustainability?

-5. It’s possible to grow the economy without CO2 emissions

-6. Pollution is a prerequisite of economic growth

-7. Who is responsible for sustainability?

-8. Donut Economy is feasible

-9. Donut Economy is a good idea

-10. How would you prefer communicating with an AI?

-    1. Use my voice

-    2. Search box

-    3. Chat

-    4. Take photos and share them with AI

-11. Choose your investment themes

-    1. ESG

-    2. Su

-12. Should we put a price on nature (ecosystem service markets )

-    1. Likert 1-7

-13. Where are you most likely to invest?

-    -   Stocks

-    -   Cryptocurrencies

-    -   NFTs

-    -   Land

-    -   Gold

-    -   Stocks

-    -   Bonds

-14. The app should focus on

-    1. Changing legislation

-    2. Consumer habits

-    3. Investing habits

-15. I a most concerned with (start with everyday questions)

-    1. How to buy sustainable clothing

-    2. How to buy sustainable food

-    3. How to invest sustainably

-    4. How to save sustainably

-16. What questions would you be asking that i’m not asking?

 ## Research Through Design {#research-through-design}

 -   Design research books